 Benefits of Electrification

-As with vehicles, carbon emissions from buildings can be reduced through fuel switching from fossil fuels to electricity for residential or commercial building energy needs.
+As with vehicles, carbon emissions from buildings can be reduced by switching from fossil fuels to electricity for energy needs.
 Additionally, switching to electric heating and cooking technologies can have substantial air quality benefits.
 Some electric appliances can be better for indoor air quality than their fossil fuel-based counterparts—natural gas cooking stoves, for example, release carbon monoxide, nitrogen dioxide, and other harmful pollutants when in use.

 Challenges and Barriers